 Knowledge Organization publishes original research articles that: (1) clarify theoretical foundations (general ordering theory, philosophical foundations of knowledge and its artifacts, theoretical bases of classification, data analysis and reduction); (2) describe practical operations associated with indexing and classification, as well as applications of classification systems and thesauri, manual and machine indexing; (3) trace the history of knowledge organization; (4) discuss questions of education and training in classification; and (5) problems of terminology in general and with respect to special fields.

 The journal publishes reviews of recently published KO-related resources.
 Reviews should follow the guidelines for reviews.

-Melodie Joy Fox (University of Wisconsin, Milwaukee, USA)
+Melodie Joy Fox (Bryant and Stratton College, Milwaukee, USA)